Cyan735/Cyan735/README.md

 @Cyan735
-- Knowledge in Java and Python
+- Knowledge in Java, Python and Julia
 - Interested in Machine Learning and AI